 'Detective Crow it is a pleasure and honour to have your involvement in this case, and we of the Victoria Police of Melbourne are prepared to facilitate you in whatever manner feasible sir.
 I can attest that Officer Brunswick will be effective in assisting you to apprehend the murderer', Captain Clapperton responded.

 'Of course sir!'
-Captain Clapperton said.

 'From what I comprehend of the informative details you have expounded Brunswick, the body of the victim was discovered by the tracks of the railway, but yet the murder was supposedly committed aboard the train.
 Is that not so?'

 'That is true Detective Crow, the murder as with the previous murders occurred inside the train and not outside', Brunswick responded.

 'I would concur with that analogy Detective Crow, but there is one thing that puzzles me, why leave behind a black thorny rose?'

 'Yes, I almost forgot that singular object, and I must confess Brunswick that it did baffle me in the beginning, but then through my intuitive and reliable disposition and experience, I have deduced efficaciously the signification of this black thorny rose.
 You see, I have dealt before with elaborate cases such as this one, where the murderer has the irrepressible inclination to leave behind a token of their dastardly deed.
-And what I have determined is that these visible objects serve as ghastly reminders, to the maniacal purport of their concentrative objective', I acknowledged.
+And what I have determined is that these visible objects serve as ghastly reminders, to the maniacal purport of their concentrative objective'.